 I will lead on ‘Teaching and Learning’ ensuring that the strategic aims and objectives support staff and students and quality assure learning and teaching in school.

 I will be responsible for strategically planning the CPD programme and sharing of pedagogy to ensure teachers are helping students, to know and remember more and ensure that teachers use assessment well, to help students embed and use knowledge fluently or to check understanding and inform teaching.

 I am the Assistant Headteacher focusing on Positive Behaviours and Attitudes.

 I will be leading the pastoral and attendance team to develop strategies to help overcome obstacles students may experience in achieving their personal best, particularly those known to be at greatest risk of underperformance, e.g. disadvantaged cohort.

 Lead a calm, safe, environment where all adults secure the highest standards of student behaviour and academic achievement.

 Promote and model good relationships with parents, which are based on partnerships, to support and improve students’ achievement and finally lead on attendance, positive behaviour and attitude to learning.

-Jonathan Schofield - Assistant Headteacher
+Chris Bateman - Assistant Headteacher

 I believe that students needs to have good quality support and their overall welfare needs met for them to have ‘good’ self-esteem.
 All these areas need to be provided for them to become confident learners who reach their full potential.
 Our aim is to ensure we offer an outstanding level of pastoral support within school.